 Developed a crosswalk table to transform existing reporting methods to the proposed methodology.

-Developed a survey-based tool for permittees to report standardized MS4 permit implementation costs.
+Developed a survey-based data portal for permittees to report standardized MS4 permit implementation costs.

 Based on these steps, the proposed cost reporting categories for Phase I MS4 permittees to report the costs associated with permit compliance are provided below.